Twins edge Tigers 3-2, win series in Detroit

 There are all kinds of ways to win a ballgame, and take a series, but the credit for the Twins' 3-2 victory over the Tigers on Wednesday goes to the most — let's say unlikely — skill that they've utilized in awhile.

-However it happened, though, the Twins come home to play before an energized Target Field crowd for the first time in 18 months with a 4-2 record, the most wins in the AL Central, and a new appreciation for just how spry their 40-year-old old-timer still is.
+However it happened, though, the Twins come home to play before an energized Target Field crowd for the first time in 18 months with a 4-2 record, the most wins in the American League Central, and a new appreciation for just how spry their 40-year-old senior citizen still is.

 He even danced.
 Sort of.